How Do You Care for Someone with Sleep Apnoea?

 Sleep Apnoea Risks?

-- Obesity and a thick neck are the most common cause.
+- Obesity and a thick neck are the most common causes.
 However, anything that makes the Airway in the throat narrower can cause this problem.
 As well as anything that relaxes the individual’s muscles.

 - Male gender.
 In men, the fat tends to be deposited in the torso, including the neck